camunda-consulting/camunda-util-demo-data-generator/README.md

 for User Tasks, Receive Tasks,  External Tasks, Intermediate Message Events, Boundary Message Events.
 The values can be expressed as ISO8601 durations (for example 'P1DT2H10M') or as total number of seconds (for example '94200').

 If you provide `durationMean` and `durationStd`, then a normal distribution for values with expected value `durationMean` and standard deviation `durationStd` is used for generating actual duration value.
 If you omit `durationStd`, then `durationMean` is used as constant value.

+### Add Hints to Service Tasks, Script Tasks, Business Rule Tasks, Send Tasks

+If you put the extension `simulateKeepImplementation=true` to the corresponding activity, the original implementation (Expression, Delegate code, ...) including scripts in execution/task listeners and input/output parameters/mappings will be used in simulation.
+Use with caution.

 ## Start the Generation